 * Beyond meeting the minimum qualifications, entry into the Cadet Program is highly competitive.
 A strong academic record of achievement, community service, volunteer work, professional certifications, bilingual skills, and other criteria will be reviewed during the course of the application process.

 Next application period fall 2014.
 Cadet applicants are subject to an extensive screening and evaluation process.
 Applicants are reminded that applications are subject to screening, evaluation, and verification.

 The merit based process to become a cadet includes:

 * Beyond meeting the minimum qualifications, entry into the Cadet Program is highly competitive.
 A strong academic record of achievement, community service, volunteer work, professional certifications, bilingual skills, and other criteria will be reviewed during the course of the application process.
 Not all applicants will advance to the academy but all applicants are encouraged to continue to follow their career goals.

 The Denver Public Safety Cadet Program is a specialized training and education program designed to help strengthen the future workforce of the Denver Police, Fire, and Sheriff departments.
 Selected applicants are typically recent high school graduates or those with less than two years of completed college credit.

 Special assignment requests are facilitated by Cadet Program Department Coordinators within each department.
-The Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Manager of Safety.
+The Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Executive Director of Safety.

 2013 Cadet Supervisor Training

-Once applicants have been hired and become Safety Cadets there are a few academic requirements that all Cadets must adhere to while in the program.
+Once an applicant has been hired as a Cadet there are several requirements that all Cadets must adhere to while in the program.